Girl posing beautifully in our Purple Ombre Aerial Silks

 Aerial Hoops, also known as Lyra is a popular circus apparatus used to perform beautiful acts in the air.
 Nowadays, aerial hoops are being used for aerial fitness.
 Another fun way to live a healthier and more flexible life.
 Using aerial hoops as a form of exercise burns a minimum of 300 calories per session that is 3.5 miles per hour on a treadmill.
 Aerial hoop improves core strength, stability, balance and it also tones arm and abs.
 With a variety of poses available, the aerial hoop is suitable for everyone, from beginners to advance.

 Uplift Active’s Aerial Hoops are perfect for everyone from beginners to professionals - they are hollow, black powder-coated stainless steel.
 Our aerial hoops are usually available at a single point and double point configurations.

 This flying exercise uses a bungee hung from the studio ceiling.
 This kind of workout uses a hip harness that is worn through legs and around the waist and clips onto a bungee cord suspended from the ceiling.
 The bungee allows users to move in a certain position without too much exertion.
 This exercise improves agility, strength, balance and increase speed while performing tricks that defy gravity.

 Uplift Active Bungee Fitness Equipment is available in three different sizes to cater to the user's weight.
 Each Bungee Fitness set contains 1 bungee cord, 1 105cm daisy chain, 2 slings, 3 carabiners (2 pre-installed), 1 padded safety belt harness (wide leg for comfort and safety) and 1 swivel rotational device (rotates 360°).

 Why Choose Aerial Fitness?

 Aerial fitness is a unique workout routine that allows you to defy gravity.
 You do not need to bring anything but yourself (and your soul) and desire to fly.
-Motivation is the only skill you need to learn the photo-perfect movements of aerial fitness.
+Motivation is the only skill you need to learn the movements of aerial fitness.